RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 #### Editor
 * Add code folding functionality.
 * Add indentation guidelines.
-They can activated in the `Source` menu.
+They can be activated in the `Source` menu.
 * Add a panel to show the current class and method/function where the cursor is placed.
 This is inspired by a similar functionality present in Microsoft Visual Studio.
 It can be